|Nutritional Guidelines (per serving)|

-- Winter spices, including cinnamon, nutmeg, cloves, and allspice, are great complements to ginger.
-For instance, you can combine the ginger, cinnamon, clove, and allspice used in the ginger snap martini and create a syrup.
-This makes the drink just a little easier to mix up and the syrup is fantastic in hot toddies and coffee as well.
+- Winter spices, including cinnamon, nutmeg, cloves, and allspice are made for ginger syrup.
+Combine the ginger, cinnamon, clove, and allspice used in the ginger snap martini and create a syrup to use in that martini or try it in hot toddies or coffee.

 - Other flavors to try in ginger syrup include coconut, mint, and lemon or lime.